 - You’ll pay less in sales tax, and you won’t be unsettled by trade-in negotiations or the problems associated with trying to sell your now-used car.

 - In theory, at least, you will never pay the full worth of the car in a lease.
 The normal “worth” is about 55 percent before turning the vehicle back in.
 For example, if you lease a $30,000 car and put $3,000 down at signing, your payments will typically total $13,500 for three years’ use of a $30,000 car.

 If these are the issues that are most important to you in acquiring a vehicle, the lease is for you.
-However, a lease comes with some down sides.
+However, a lease comes with some downsides.
 Among them:

 - At the end of the lease, you have gained nothing.
 You don’t own the vehicle and have not built any equity.
 In effect, you have been driving someone else’s car.
-You could buy your lease car at the end of the contract, but then you will be buying a used car, and financing could be more expensive and the care-free lease process will have been forfeited.
+You could buy your lease car at the end of the contract, but then you will be buying a used car, financing could be more expensive, and the care-free lease process will have been forfeited.

 - You will have a mileage limit, normally about 12,000 miles, though you can pay more for additional mileage when you negotiate the original contract.
 If you exceed your limit, a charge is imposed — generally 20 cents a mile.
 That can build up fast.
-And imagine your anxiety and inconvenience as you approach that magic number on the odometer and the calendar isn’t keeping pace.
+And imagine your anxiety and inconvenience as you approach that magic number on the odometer and the calendar aren’t keeping pace.
 Not only will you have to think twice about those extra trips to the store, a vacation out of the area will most likely be out of the question.

 - While you will be driving a new car under factory warranty, you can be charged at the expiration of the contract for excessive wear and tear, as well as for mileage over the maximum.